Blibbo/Studio/Software/Programming/Atomic tools/DBMS/MySQL/CLIs/mysqladmin.exe.md

 **mysqladmin.exe** is an [[executable]] that allows you to manage [[mysqld.exe]].

-The reason why it exists is that the way to shut down a [[daemon]] like mysqld varies based on your operating system.
+The reason why it exists is that the way to shut down a [[Daemon]] like mysqld varies based on your operating system.
 This command, however, does not.
 It's the same everywhere.

 ## Commands